...

 a tourist women in traditional moroccan women in cehefchaouen, morocco

-Rural vs. Urban Safety
+Rural vs. Urban Safety in Morocco

 Akchour valley in chefchaouen